 When the team has similar information from different sources about how an institution is implementing a standard, it is easier to come to consensus about the findings.
 Repeated evidence from believable sources helps the team make its decisions.
-Avoid over-emphasizing testimony from a small number of articulate, informed, or high status respondents.
+Avoid over-emphasizing testimony from a small number of influential respondents.
 Avoid campus politics – something that is inevitable even in the most positive work environment.
-Team members must be diligent not to impose their own values and beliefs about how educator preparation “should” be done on the data collection and analysis performed for the accreditation site visit.
-It can be helpful to look carefully at extreme cases where people with the most at stake reveal contrary data.
+Team members must be diligent not to impose their own values and beliefs about how educator preparation programs “should” operate; rather, the focus should be on the data collection and analysis performed for the accreditation site visit.
+It can be helpful to look carefully at extreme cases where people who are the most involved with the institution reveal contrary data.
 This can be powerful information if it is not tainted by ulterior motives.

 Writing the Team Report

-The report must be written to inform the COA about the extent to which an institution and its educator preparation programs satisfy applicable standards and to support the COA in rendering an accreditation decision.
-The site visit report includes examples from the site visit and the team’s rationale for its decisions and recommendation—this is why the site visit is held.
+The site visit report informs the COA about the extent to which an institution and its educator preparation programs satisfy applicable standards and to support the COA in rendering an accreditation decision.
+The report should generally follow the templates provided by staff and include details about the institution and the programs to ensure that the COA understands the way the program is operated.
+The report must also include the team’s rationale for its decisions and accreditation recommendation.

-Findings should be supported by evidence collected by the team during the visit and the narrative of the report should not contradict the findings on the standards.
-The report should also contain examples of practices at the institution, .
-The team lead will edit the final draft of all report sections for clarity, coherence and uniformity.
+Findings should be supported by evidence collected by the team during the visit, included some data to help substantiate the findings, and the narrative of the report should not contradict the findings on the standards.
+The report should also contain examples of practices at the institution, anonymous information shared from site visit interviews, and references to data from the Accreditation Data Dashboards that support the team’s findings.
+The team lead and consultant will edit the final draft of all report sections for clarity, coherence, and uniformity.